Ragulakarthik/LinkedIn_Auto_Connector_Extension/README.md

 2. **Random Delays**: Adds a random delay (5-10 seconds) between each connection request to simulate a human pattern.
 3. **Button Filtering**: Only clicks "Connect" buttons and skips profiles with "Message" or "Pending" options.

+## Conclusion ✅
+This architecture offers a modular, scalable solution for automating LinkedIn connections.
+By using separate scripts for different responsibilities, this design provides a clean and organized codebase that can be easily modified or expanded.

+This approach ensures efficient automation with user control and minimizes the risk of detection, providing users with a streamlined way to network on LinkedIn.

 Feel free to customize the `git clone` URL and any other details as necessary for your project.
 This `README.md` file now contains all the information you provided in a structured format.  😊